freqtrade/freqtrade/docs/backtesting.md

 ### Further backtest-result analysis

-To further analyze your backtest results, you can [export the trades](#exporting-trades-to-file).
+To further analyze your backtest results, freqtrade will export the trades to file by default.
-You can then load the trades to perform further analysis as shown in the [data analysis](data-analysis.md#backtesting) backtesting section.
+You can then load the trades to perform further analysis as shown in the [data analysis](strategy_analysis_example.md#load-backtest-results-to-pandas-dataframe) backtesting section.

 ## Assumptions made by backtesting